aleccunningham/pipeline-operator/README.md

 # Pipeline Operator

-**Project status: *alpha*** Most planned features are completed.
-The API, spec, status and other user facing objects may introduce breaking changes.
+**Project status: *alpha*** Nearly all planned features are incomplete.
+The API, spec, status and other user facing objects will introduce breaking changes.

 The Pipeline Operator for Kubernetes provides easy continuous delivery for Kubernetes deployments and management of Pipeline instances.